mateuszdorobek/python3.info/design-patterns/oop/abstract-interface.rst

 A good test suite for a module can both provide a regression test and serve as a module interface specification and a set of examples.
-Many Python modules can be run as a script to provide a simple “self test.”
-Even modules which use complex external interfaces can often be tested in isolation using trivial “stub” emulations of the external interface.
+Many Python modules can be run as a script to provide a simple "self test."
+Even modules which use complex external interfaces can often be tested in isolation using trivial "stub" emulations of the external interface.
 The doctest and unittest modules or third-party test frameworks can be used to construct exhaustive test suites that exercise every line of code in a module.